MC-SG/OriginalSG/README.md

 # Known Issues

-*PC Players can't open chests or inventory when running V2.0.4 on Genisys PHP7 (Believed to be a Genisys issue)
+*PHP7 issues with ImagicalMine

 # Fixed Issues

 *Fixed PHP7 issues when teleporting to hub!

-*Fixed PHP7 issues when running ImagicalMine or Genisys
+*Fixed "some" PHP7 issues when running ImagicalMine